 The CRB shows overlap of relevant codes with hindrances for integration.
-Especially the high amount of overlap between the codes anxiety/ fear and integration/ hindrances implies that fear hinders SoT integration to a great extent.
+Especially the high amount of overlap between the codes anxiety/ fear and integration/ hindrances implies that fear hinders SoT integration to a great extent64.
 Based on the overlapping codes, the following graph portrays the biggest hindrances for SoT's integration.

-&lt;sup>58 See overlapping codes social worker and integration/ opportunities in appendix 13; appendix 17.
+58 See overlapping codes social worker and integration/ opportunities in appendix 13; appendix 17.

-&lt;sup>59 See code summary Person of Trust in Chapter 4.3.12.
+59 See code summary Person of Trust in Chapter 4.3.12.

-&lt;sup>60 See overlapping codes employment and integration/ opportunities in appendix 6; appendix 17.
+60 See overlapping codes employment and integration/ opportunities in appendix 6; appendix 17.

-&lt;sup>61 See overlapping codes language, language course and integration/ opportunities in appendix 5; appendix 17.
+61 See overlapping codes language, language course and integration/ opportunities in appendix 5; appendix 17.

-&lt;sup>62 See overlapping codes motherhood, single mum and integration/ opportunities in appendix 8; appendix 17.
+62 See overlapping codes motherhood, single mum and integration/ opportunities in appendix 8; appendix 17.

-&lt;sup>63 See overlapping codes therapy, trauma and integration/ opportunities in appendix 7; appendix 17.
+63 See overlapping codes therapy, trauma and integration/ opportunities in appendix 7; appendix 17.
+64 For further information, see the full table in appendix 18.